Text Mining Undergraduate Engineering Programs' Applications: the Role of Gender, Nationality, and Socio-economic Status: Results

-However, texts in cluster 4, 9 and 10 are more ambiguous and the applicants' motivation to apply to engineering may be difficult to interpret.
-In cluster 4, most of the responses relate to the applicants' previous experiences (e.g., successfully designing a paper bridge, taking part in a research project, etc.), which can be easily recognized from the top words listed.
+The connections of topics 4, 9 and 10 to the applicants' motivation for studying engineering are harder to interpret.
+In topic 4, most of the responses relate to the applicants' previous experiences (e.g., successfully designing a paper bridge, taking part in a research project, etc.), which can be easily recognized from its keywords.
 Some other responses put greater emphasis on the people who offer supervision and guidance through their experience, while others also relate their motivation to childhood experiences, indicating that becoming an engineer is their treasured childhood dream.
-In this case, we split cluster 4 into three clusters as the applicants are not only motivated by their previous experiences, but also by mentorship and childhood dreams, which are considered different motivational factors.
-In cluster 9, the phrase ``high school'' is frequently mentioned.
+In this case, we split topic 4 into three as the applicants are not only motivated by their previous experiences, but also by mentorship and childhood dreams, which are considered different motivational factors.
+In topic 9, the phrase ``high school'' is frequently mentioned.
 Nevertheless, we do not regard ``high school'' in itself as a source of motivation.
 It is the experiences or mentorship received during this period of time that actually drives students to pursue the study of engineering.
 Hence, we do not include ``high school'' in our final topic list.
-In cluster 10, most applicants discuss the university's reputation and some program specific information, which are also irrelevant to their motivation to becoming engineers but rather specific to the university they are applying to.
+In topic 10, most applicants discuss the university's reputation and some program specific information, which are also irrelevant to their motivation to becoming engineers but rather specific to the university they are applying to.